 ACUPUNCTURE PATTERNS ALSO FOUND ON A HAIR MINERAL ANALYSIS

 Blood deficiency.
-This is the same as an ratio of calcium to magnesium of 13.5 or higher (a very high ratio).
+This is the same as a ratio of calcium to magnesium of 13.5 or higher (a very high ratio).

 Bowl pattern.
 This is the identical terminology in acupuncture and in nutritional balancing science.
 It is quite advanced in acupuncture, however, so many acupuncturists are not familiar with it.

 It is a combination, often, of yin deficiency and blood deficiency.
-The blood deficiency is variable, however.
 Read The Bowl Pattern on this website for more on this topic.

 The shell.
 This is the identical terminology and pattern in both sciences.
 In some acupuncture texts, it is called “hunkered down”.
 On a hair mineral analysis, it is indicated by a calcium level above about 165 mg% in women and 155 mg% in men.
 In acupuncture, it is similarly called a calcium shell and applies mostly to women.
 It is a hidden yin in acupuncture, associated with psychological withdrawal, emotional suppression and more. (see the article The Calcium Shell for more on this important pattern.)

 Yin over the top.
 This is the same as the pattern in nutritional balancing called sympathetic dominant.
 Once again, it is an advanced acupuncture pattern, so many acupuncturists do not know about it.
 However, older traditional acupuncturists often know this difficult pattern to overcome.
-Nutritional balancing uses it a lot, as it is common today.
+It is common today.